See LearnDC's School Report Cards and Profiles, then let us know what you think.

 Professional Development Plan Feedback

-OSSE has developed an implementation/support plan for the new standards, but we need stakeholder feedback.
-Please click here to see the plan, get more information and provide feedback.
+OSSE has developed an implementation/support plan for the new standards, but we need stakeholder feedback: Early Learning Standards Implementation Information and Feedback

 Education and Program Improvement Unit